Friday, May 29, 2020

 A Natural child: Valerie Marie zu Schleswig-Holstein

 My book, Queen Victoria's Descendants, was the first to include complete genealogical information about Valerie Marie zu Schleswig-Holstein, the natural daughter of Duke Albert of Schleswig-Holstein, a grandson of Queen Victoria.
-I was fortunate to have the assistance of the late HH Prince Friedrich Ferdinand of Schleswig-Holstein and the Duke of Arenberg's archivist, both of whom provided me with documents as well as other contacts to fill in the missing pieces.
+I was fortunate to have the assistance of the late HH Prince Friedrich Ferdinand of Schleswig-Holstein and the Duke of Arenberg's archivist, who provided me with documents to fill in the missing pieces.
 Unfortunately, there is a lot of misinformation (and disinformation), including one opportunist who created a fake noblewoman, stating she was the mother of Valerie Marie.
 For the record, her mother's name is not known.
-All we know -- according to Duke Albert's letter to Valerie -- was that she was a "lady of very high rank."
+According to Duke Albert's letter to Valerie, her mother was that she was a "lady of very high rank."

-Valerie Marie was mentioned in several genealogical references but the information was incomplete until I was able to obtain the missing information, including the details on her first marriage, when she was able to change her surname, and even about her death.
+Valerie Marie was mentioned in several genealogical references.
+Her information was incomplete until I obtained the missing details including her first marriage, when she was able to change her surname, and even about her death.

 In a letter to me in August 1980, Prince Friedrich Ferdinand said that the Duke of Arenberg had made a similar request more than 20 years earlier.
 Here is the text from my book: